hedin/zerorm/README.rst

 Usage
 -----

-First create a file with models and database instance attached to every model:
+First declare a model with TinyDB's instance attached to it:

 .. code-block:: python